Topological expansion in isomorphism theorems between matrix-valued fields and random walks: Proofs

 \subsection{Proof of Theorem \ref{ThmTopoExpA}}

 We give the proof of Theorem \ref{ThmTopoExpA}, which contains Theorem \ref{ThmTopoExpField} as a special case.
-A possible approach would be to develop the product of traces on the left-hand side of the isomorphism identity, apply Theorem \ref{ThmIsoDynkin}, and then recombine the terms to get the right-hand side of the isomorphism identity.
+A possible approach would be to expand the product of traces on the left-hand side of the isomorphism identity, apply Theorem \ref{ThmIsoDynkin}, and then recombine the terms to get the right-hand side of the isomorphism identity.
 This works well for $\beta\in\{1,2\}$ (see \cite{Zvonkin97MatrixIntegrals} for one matrix integrals), but for $\beta=4$ this approach is less tractable because of the non-commutativity of quaternions.
-Instead, we will rely on a recurrence over the numbers of edges $\vert\nu\vert/2$, similar to that in \cite{BrycPierce09GSE}.
+Instead, we will rely on an induction over the numbers of edges $\vert\nu\vert/2$, similar to that in \cite{BrycPierce09GSE}.

 We use the notations of Section \ref{SubSecMatrixGFF}.
 For $\beta\in\{1,2,4\}$, let $(M^{(i)})_{i\geq 1}$ be an i.i.d. sequence of G$\beta$E(n) matrices with distribution \eqref{EqGbetaEmat}.
 Given $\textbf{p}=\{\{a_{1},b_{1}\},\dots, \{a_{\vert\nu\vert/2},b_{\vert\nu\vert/2}\}\}$ a partition of $\{1,\dots, \vert\nu\vert\}$ in pairs and $l\in \{1,\dots,m(\nu)\}$, $\Pi_{\nu,l,\textbf{p}}(M,A)$ will denote the product of matrices